The Short Answer

 The Long Answer

-We select a couple days a month as parent visiting days.
-Any interested parent can come on one of these mornings.
-Visitors are welcome to stay as long as they wish to observe the classes, tour the grounds, and ask questions.
+( Due to the pandemic, our regular visiting routine has been suspended but we are still happy to meet with visitors outside of regular school hours) We select a couple days a year as parent visiting days.
+Any interested parent can come at one of these times.
+Visitors are welcome to stay as long as they wish to tour the grounds, and ask questions.
 We remind each visitor that because of our small size we have room for only a few new students each year.

 When a parent feels that FSA might work for their child, an appointment is made for a visit by the prospective student.
 The child arrives between 8:00 and 8:30, bringing food and weather appropriate clothes and plans to stay until 3:00.
 During this visit, the child will experience classroom time, breaks with the other kids and play time at the park.
 We conduct a respectful, playful evaluation of the child’s learning styles and skill levels.
 Our aim is to get to know each child and understand something about his/her social and academic needs.
 We ask the parents to dialogue with their child about the visit and email within a few days to let us know if they are interested in joining the Fayette community.